Written Critiques

 (Graduate students: Your critique assignments are different!)

-These are short (500–1,000 words), double-spaced, printed papers to be handed in on each of three separate deadlines.
-The student chooses one example of online journalism.
-In each critique, the example must be from a different category (your choice, but choose a new category for each one of your critiques) on this list from Chapter 1 in the Flash Journalism textbook:
+In each critique, the example must be from a different category (your choice, but choose a new category for each one of your critiques) on this list from Chapter 1 in Flash Journalism: How to Create Multimedia News Packages:

-1. Photo slideshow with audio
+1. Photo slideshow with audio (not included*)

 2. Animated infographic